jgerontis/sg-music-walk/support.md

 # Support Information

-## Welcome to Webb Music Walk
+## Welcome to SG Music Walk

-Thank you for using Webb Music Walk!
+Thank you for using SG Music Walk!
 If you have any questions, encounter issues, or need assistance, we're here to help.
 Please look below for the support information:

 ## Contact Us

-- **Email:** webbmusicwalk@gmail.com
+- **Email:** gerontisj@yahoo.com

 ## Frequently Asked Questions (FAQs)